Boy Found in Wall | Mother Hid Him From the Sun

 So soon after Jaycee Lee Dugard

 Michael Chekevdia is not yet able to reunite with his son, as child welfare workers must first determine whether the boy is ready to see the father again.
 Considering Ricky’s age, it’s understandable that authorities treat the situation with sensitivity.
 Here’s hoping that father and child will soon be reunited.
 If the father needs to adjust his budgetary arrangements to make sure Ricky’s needs are met, money now is available.
-He can apply here by clicking the button above.
+He can get started here by clicking the button above.